 Lateral Entry for DRD Students of OSOU:

-Students of OSOU currently pursuing DRD can join PGDRD through Lateral Entry in 3rd Semester.
-Programme fee for Lateral Entry students is Rs.
-1000.
+Students of OSOU currently pursuing DRD/CRD can join PGDRD through Lateral Entry in 3rd Semester.
+Programme fee for Lateral Entry students is less than the direct entry.
 Minimum duration for completion of both DRD & PGDRD is eighteen months and maximum duration for completion is four years.